pawelstempak/parser/README.md

 3. That's it.

 ## Bugs, issues and suggestions
-If you discover any bugs or issues with Octopus CMS, please inform me at pawelstempak@gmail.com.
+If you discover any bugs or issues with Parser, please inform me at pawelstempak@gmail.com.

 ## License

-The Octpus CMS is open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).
+The Parser is open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).